PrestaShop/prestashop.github.io/news/_posts/2019-10-10-about-overriding-system.md

 Introduced in PrestaShop 1.4.x almost 9 years ago (in 2010 for the first alphas!), the overrides allows developers to replace PrestaShop Core classes by their own in the Shop and since 1.6.x in the modules.

-At the time, the idea was to give a better solution to developers that used to modify directy the sources of PrestaShop to alter the right behavior for their needs.
+At the time, the goal was to provide a better solution for developers who needed to alter the default behavior of PrestaShop for their needs, and who used to modify the source files directly.
+Changing files made it harder to keep PrestaShop updated, as changes to files were lost after the upgrade.
 With overrides, the modified files were located in a specific folder, both at the Shop or Module level.
 This way, upgrading the shops was easier: no need to care about these modified files anymore, PrestaShop was able to deal with them on its own.

 ### Please, show me an exemple!